thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 jim = PersonWithoutAge "Jim"
 ```

+Notice that `pat` and `jim` are both values of type `Person`, but they've been
+constructed differently.
+We can use pattern matching to inspect how a value was
+constructed and choose what to do accordingly.
+Syntactically, this is
-Haskell allows for multiple definitions of the same function, so long as they
+accomplished by providing multiple definitions of the same function, each
-match different patterns.
-They will be tried in the order defined, and the first
+matching a different pattern.
+Each definition will be tried in the order
-function to match will be used.
-This works well for pulling the name out of a
+defined, and the first function to match will be used.

-value of our new `Person` type:
+This works well for pulling the name out of a value of our new `Person` type:

 ```haskell
 getName :: Person -> String